Icinga/icinga2/doc/8-migration.md

 the Icinga CLI, as part of the Icinga Web 2 project will provide a conversion module.

-Due to the complexity of the Icinga 1.x configuration format, the migration script might not currently work for all use cases.

-The migration script tries to preserve your existing template structure and adds new templates where appropriate.
-However, the original file structure is not preserved.

-The migration script also uses templates from the Icinga Template Library where possible.
->>>>>>> Fixes for poor grammar and bad sentence structure.:doc/7-migration.md

 ### <a id="manual-config-migration"></a> Manual Config Migration

 For a long-term migration of your configuration you should consider re-creating